lfricken/LekmodV28.2_LeonMod/readme.md

 Stele, or occasionally stela when derived from Latin, is a stone or wooden slab, generally taller than it is wide, erected in the ancient world as a monument.
 The surface of the stele often has text, ornamentation, or both.
 These may be inscribed, carved in relief, or painted.
 Stelae were created for many reasons.
 Grave stelae were used for funerary or commemorative purposes.
 Stelae as slabs of stone would also be used as ancient Greek and Roman government notices or as boundary markers to mark borders or property lines.
+BUILDING_STADE
+Trireme

+TOURISM_COMBAT_MAX
+TOURISM_COMBAT_DIVISOR
+MAX_CITY_HIT_POINTS_AI_BONUS
+test tourism combat
+test ai city health
 ironclad takes iron not coal
-Battleship and Carrier description zoo require horses tourism combat bonus doesn't work yet naval units should be able to heal outside friendly territory Add global xml to adjust tourism combat tourism happiness great firewall dll changes great lighthouse shuld give gold per feature
+Battleship and Carrier description zoo require horses
+Add global xml to adjust tourism combat great firewall dll changes stade horse requirement, remove culture and gold changes great lighthouse shuld give gold per tile
 3 gpt for mausoleum

 spearman bowmen catapult
 panama canal 3 gpt -1 culture per tile
 Petra +1 gold per tile